Electric cars

 Instant torque

-There's not a great deal you can do to control the
+There's not much you can do to control the

 output from a car engine because it's a chemical machine, driven by